-Grace to you and Happy Easter!
+Grace to you, and Happy Easter!

-“They left the presence of the council, rejoicing that they were counted worthy to suffer dishonor for the name (of Jesus).
+The apostles' response was incredibly courageous and fascinating.
+"They left the presence of the council, rejoicing that they were counted worthy to suffer dishonor for the name (of Jesus).
 And every day in the temple and at home, they did not cease teaching and preaching Jesus as the Christ" (Acts 5:41-42).

 One may say: That’s foolish.
 The apostles should have stopped when asked by the authorities to do so.
-They were daring legitimate authorities and this wasn't right.
+They were daring legitimate authorities, and this wasn't right.

 May we be bold about our identity as believers in the Risen Lord.
-May our words, gestures and smiles resound with the echoes of resurrection testimonials.
+May our words, gestures, and smiles resound with the echoes of Resurrection testimonials.

+Be bold.
 Shine the light!
 Dim it not.

 God love you.
 God bless you.

 [Second Week of Easter Friday: Acts 5:34-42; Jn 6:1-15]